magomimmo/modern-cljs/doc/tutorial-19.md

 If someone of you is so kind to work on it, I'll be very happy and [Paul deGrandis][18] even more than me.
-But the one which is going to be the happiest is yourself, beacause you'll become a CLJS unit testing master.
+But the one which is going to be the happiest is yourself, because you'll become a CLJS unit testing master.

 That said, at minimum we can verify if our `shoreleave/shoreleave-core